Hierarchical Network Partitioning for Solution of Potential-Driven, Steady-State Nonlinear Network Flow Equations: Introduction

 Potential-driven steady-state flow in networks is an abstract problem with manifestations in various engineering applications, such as those of natural gas \cite{singh2019optimal}, water \cite{Singh2020-water}, electric power transmission \cite{purchala2005usefulness} or in fractured porous media modelled as discrete fracture networks (DFNs) \cite{ss_flux_thresholding2018}.
 The task in this problem is to find nodal potentials and flows through different components representing the network edges given the network topology, nodal injections and other data about the components that make up the network.
 In general, while the problem is simple when restricted to a single edge of a network, it ceases to be so when a large network is considered especially if one considers a nonlinear relationship between the nodal potentials and the flow on the edge connecting them.
 The resultant system of nonlinear equations depends on the network topology and in general there is no numerical algorithm that offers guaranteed convergence to the solution (assuming a solution exists).

-The Newton-Raphson (NR) algorithm is the most popular method to solve systems of nonlinear equations but it is guaranteed to converge to the solution only if the initial guess is within a certain basin of attraction centred at the solution \cite{Ciarlet2012Jul}.
-In simple terms, the initial guess needs to be close enough to the solution.
-This is why it is often said that the NR method is sensitive to the starting point and needs a good initial guess.
+The Newton-Raphson (NR) algorithm is the most popular method for solving systems of non-linear equations, but convergence is guaranteed only if the initial guess is within a certain basin of attraction centered at the solution \cite{Ciarlet2012Jul}.
+In other words, the NR method is sensitive to the starting point and needs a good initial guess.
 As the system size and number of dimensions increase, it becomes challenging to design a good starting point, especially since the basin of attraction can show fractal behaviour \cite{kovacs2011understanding}.
 In \cite{nrsolver}, the authors alleviated the situation by scaling the variables in the network flow equations so that all the transformed variables had the same order of magnitude, and thus the method performed well in numerical experiments with small to moderate network sizes.
 However, scaling offers no convergence guarantees and does not change the essential feature of the algorithm so that the search for a solution continues to get more challenging for larger networks.
 Moreover, it is not clear how to determine an appropriate initialization when parameters move outside typical operating ranges as may occur in contingency analysis.